MeteHanC/turkishnlp/README.md

 And it will create the wordset and necesary dictionaries.

 ### Example Usage
-So there are 3 main functions, detecting if the language is Turkish, Turkish typo correction and syllabication.
+So there are 5 main functions, detecting if the language is Turkish, Turkish typo correction, vowel harmony detection, Turkish origin detection and syllabication.

 ### Language Detection
 ```